Hoerner 3 hits, 4 RBIs in debut, Cubs beat Padres 10-2

+SAN DIEGO (AP) — Nico Hoerner went from sitting on his couch in Oakland and watching the Chicago Cubs on TV on Sunday to having a remarkable major league debut with them on Monday night.

-SAN DIEGO (AP) — Touted prospect Nico Hoerner had three hits and four RBIs in his big league debut and made some nice plays at shortstop for the Chicago Cubs, who beat the San Diego Padres 10-2 Monday night to snap a three-game losing streak.
+The touted prospect had three hits and four RBIs in his big league debut and made some nice plays at shortstop for the Cubs, who beat the San Diego Padres 10-2 Monday night to snap a three-game losing streak.

-The 22-year-old Hoerner, the Cubs’ first-round draft pick out of Stanford in 2018, was promoted from Double-A Tennessee earlier in the day because All-Star shortstop Javier Báez and Addison Russell are sidelined by injuries.
+“That’s about as good as it gets right there,” said Hoerner, 22, the Cubs’ first-round draft pick out of Stanford in 2018.
+He was promoted because All-Star shortstop Javier Báez and Addison Russell are sidelined by injuries.

+He had last played for Double-A Tennessee on Sept.
+2. Russell was beaned in Sunday’s game at Milwaukee, and Hoerner said he got a call afterward that he was coming up to the Cubs, who hold the NL’s second wild-card spot.

+“I told my girlfriend earlier today, the first time a ball hits my glove or my bat, the game will feel pretty normal after that,” Hoerner said after Monday night’s game.
+“It was nice to get a tough play and make it, and then I did feel things fall in place from there.”

 Hoerner singled to right in his first big league at-bat, in the second inning.
 He reached on a fielder’s choice in the fourth and eventually scored his first run on a wild pitch.
-He collected his first two RBIs on a bouncer that landed just inside the line and rolled into the left field corner for a triple in the fifth.
+He collected his first two RBIs on triple that bounced past third baseman Manny Machado and rolled into the left field corner in the fifth.
 With the pro-Cubs crowd cheering for him in the sixth, he hit a two-run single up the middle.
 He received another loud ovation in the eighth before grounding out.

-His first three at-bats were against rookie Cal Quantrill, whose Stanford careers overlapped by one season.

 Hoerner made a backhanded grab of Nick Martini’s shot in the first for his first assist, and made another nice play on Wil Myers’ grounder in the second.